 What makes a drone a good Mavic Air 2 Alternative?

-Designed with aerial adventure in mind, portability describes most DJI’s Mavic series.
+Designed with aerial adventure in mind, portability describes most of DJI’s Mavic series.
 Thanks to the foldable arms, you can take them with you everywhere.
 Measuring only 180×97×84 mm, the Mavic Air 2 can fit into almost any size backpack.
-Featuring active tracking and advanced obstacle avoidance, this gears proved to be the ultimate flying selfie cameras.
-Super smooth 3-axis mechanical image stabilization and 4K video recording are “must have” features for 2020.
+Featuring active tracking and advanced obstacle avoidance, this gear proved to be the ultimate flying selfie camera.
+Super smooth 3-axis mechanical image stabilization and 4K video recording are “must-have” features for 2020.
 A 30 minutes battery life is also very important in order to be able to compete with the Air 2.

 Best DJI Mavic Air 2 alternatives for 2020: In-depth comparison

-In the table bellow I will try to compare the most important specs of the 3 best Mavic Air 2 alternatives that you can buy in 2020.
-I highlighted with red were the X8SE excels, with green were the Zino 2 shines and with blue the straightness of the little Mavic Mini .
-I marked with orange were the MA2 is the clear winner.
+In the table below I will try to compare the most important specs of the 3 best Mavic Air 2 alternatives that you can buy in 2020.
+I highlighted with red were the X8SE excels, with green where the Zino 2 shines and with blue the straightness of the little Mavic Mini.
+I marked with orange where the MA2 is the clear winner.